mirror of

 ```

 Follow any prompts it gives you to install Rust.
-Once thats done, Rust's standard tools should be setup and ready to use.
+Once that’s done, Rust's standard tools should be setup and ready to use.

 #### Additional Rust tools - `rustfmt`